Trinity Cyber raises $23 million to foil hacking attempts in real time

 “The trend in global cyberattacks has been going in the wrong direction for some time, and American businesses are paying the price.
 It’s time we meet this problem with a truly preventive solution,” said Bossert, who has served under two U.S. presidents (most recently as White House Homeland Security and Counterterrorism advisor) and who coauthored the National Strategy for Homeland Security in 2007.
 “Trinity Cyber provides a high caliber solution to U.S. businesses that is capable of defeating nation-state level attacks and [is] long overdue.”

-Trinity Cyber claims its approach is agnostic both to the complexity of networks and the age of systems, and it says it works with routers and servers — in addition to internet of things devices and control systems.
-Pricing is volume-based and doesn’t vary based on endpoints or users, and though Trinity Cyber declined to name current customers, the startup says it’s been providing a similar solution to the federal government for “years” to protect Department of Defense computers.
+Trinity Cyber claims its approach is agnostic both to the complexity of networks and the age of systems and says it works with routers and servers, internet of things devices, and control systems.
+Pricing is volume-based and doesn’t vary based on endpoints or users.
+And though Trinity Cyber declined to name current customers, the startup says it has been providing a similar solution to the federal government for “years” to protect Department of Defense computers.

 “As cyberattacks become more sophisticated, technology to counter them needs to stay one step ahead,” said Wendell Brooks, senior vice president of Intel Corporation and president of Intel Capital.
 “As the threat landscape continues to grow, so does the opportunity to provide cutting edge technology to protect a company’s valuable data.
 We are excited about being part of Trinity Cyber’s innovative commitment to helping companies stay secure.”

 According to Markets and Markets, the security orchestration, automation, and response market is anticipated to be worth $1.68 billion by 2021, driven by a rise in security breaches and incidents and the rapid deployment and development of cloud-based solutions.
-That’s not a stretch — earlier this year, Boston-based Recorded Future announced it’d been acquired by tech investor Insight Partners for $780 million, the highest-ever price for a threat intelligence firm.
+That’s not a stretch — earlier this year, Boston-based Recorded Future announced it had been acquired by tech investor Insight Partners for $780 million, the highest-ever price for a threat intelligence firm.